-A warm welcome to our new EMDR Focus website, going live at the very moment our world is shaken by the impact of Corona/Covid19 – on all of our everyday lives and especially for us as EMDR therapists on our work with our worried clients.
+A warm welcome to our new EMDR Focus website, launched as our world has been shaken to its roots by the Corona virus, changing probably for ever how we EMDR therapists work with our clients.

-With public life in paralysis, the past days have seen a surge of interest in delivering EMDR online, an area in which we at EMDR Focus have specialised for years already.
+With public life in paralysis, there’s been a surge of interest in delivering EMDR online, an area in which we at EMDR Focus have already specialised for years.

-Click here for an extensive discussion, and demonstration, of EMDR online with EMDR Focus’s Mark Brayne and Dr Jamie Marich of the Institute for Creative Mindfulness in the USA, viewable on Facebook for free (though donations welcome).
+Click here for an extensive discussion, and demonstration, of EMDR online on March 22 2020, with EMDR Focus’s Mark Brayne and Dr Jamie Marich of the Institute for Creative Mindfulness in the USA.

-More soon, and do browse around our new website (with photos of our home on the North Norfolk coast in the UK, and also from our tandeming in New Zealand) for further information especially on how to use EMDR online, and we’ll be updating the blog regularly.
+Do browse around our new website (with photos of our home on the North Norfolk coast in the UK, and also from tandeming the length of New Zealand ion 2016) for further information, especially on how to use EMDR online.

-In more normal times, working in close partnership with Dr Laurel Parnell in the USA, we’re passionate at EMDR Focus about empowering fellow therapists to Release the Magic, as we put it, of this extraordinarily powerful therapy.
+In more normal times, we’re passionate at EMDR Focus about empowering fellow therapists to Release the Magic, as we put it, of this extraordinarily powerful therapy.